Romandas-A/mandala-llm-healing/README.md

 ## 🌱 How the Idea Emerged

 Mandala-Healing is an open idea —
-it was born while walking in a park and having conversations with ChatGPT,
+it was born while walking in a park and having deep conversations with ChatGPT,
-thinking about how models could heal and grow after training.
+thinking about how models could heal and grow autonomously after their traditional training.

 This repository is a **prototype and exploration**:

-- It is **not yet proven** by large-scale experiments,
+- It is **not yet validated** by large-scale experiments,
-- It is **offered freely** to the community to test, challenge, improve, or extend.
+- It is **freely offered** to the community — to test, challenge, improve, or extend.

-If you find it inspiring, useful, or if you want to build on it —
+If you find it inspiring, useful, or if you want to build upon it —
 you are warmly invited to do so.

 ❤️

+---

 ## 🛠️ Repository Contents